 Rental properties

-What multiplies wealth is buying properties that not only appreciate in value over time, but create enough cash to pay off the mortgage and expenses as well..
-Rental properties come in many forms, including residential real estate, commercial properties, and raw land (you can rent out the land for agricultural production or get regular payments or royalties for allowing companies to build structures such as pipelines, gravel pits, cellular towers, etc.)
+What multiplies wealth is buying properties that appreciate over time and create enough cash to pay off the mortgage and expenses.
+Rental properties come in many forms, including residential real estate, commercial properties, and raw land (you can rent the land for agricultural production or get regular payments or royalties for allowing companies to build structures such as pipelines, gravel pits, cellular towers, etc.).

 REITs

-REITs or Real Estate Investment Trusts are an easy way for investors to get started in real estate without a large cash investment.
-Much like mutual funds, REITs allow you to purchase shares in a company that operates or finances income-producing real estate and pays you in dividends.
+REITs or Real Estate Investment Trusts are an easy way for investors to get started in real estate without a significant cash investment.
+Much like mutual funds, REITs allow you to purchase shares in a company that operates or finances income-producing real estate and pays you dividends.

 Fractional real estate